What’s Your Thing?

 Tanya Geisler: what do you want, this is so big, but what do you want for the people that are watching right now?
 What do you want for them?

 Dyana: Here is what I want for you, all of you watching this: I want for you to believe yourself.
 And I don’t mean believe in yourself, but I want to believe yourself.
 I want you to believe what you experience.
 I want you to believe what you say to yourself, and to other people.
 I want you to believe that you are on the planet and we are happy that you are here.
 I want you to believe that if you know something is not good for you that you can make that change.
-You don’t have to make it now, but I want you to believe that you know the difference and right and right now.
+You don’t have to make it now, but I want you to believe that you know the difference between right and right now.

 Hot, hot stuff.